adap/flower/examples/flower-via-docker-compose /README.md

 ### Data Pipeline with FLWR-Datasets

-We have integrated [`flwr-datasets`](https://flower.dev/docs/datasets/) into our data pipeline, which is managed within the `load_data.py` file in the `helpers` folder.
+We have integrated [`flwr-datasets`](https://flower.dev/docs/datasets/) into our data pipeline, which is managed within the `load_data.py` file in the `helpers/` directory.
 This script facilitates standardized access to datasets across the federated network and incorporates a `data_sampling_percentage` argument.
 This argument allows users to specify the percentage of the dataset to be used for training and evaluation, accommodating devices with lower memory capabilities to prevent Out-of-Memory (OOM) errors.

 ### Model Selection and Dataset